Residency Program

 Welcome to the Orthopaedic Surgery Residency Training Program at McGovern Medical School at the University of Texas Health Science Center at Houston.
 Each year the department matches six medical students to enter its residency program.

 The Department of Orthopaedic Surgery prides itself on providing an unparalleled education through access to faculty and the inclusion of the latest technologies and tools to further your development at all levels of your education.
-From the fundamentals through exposure to all of the major subspecialties within orthopedics, resident education is comprised of three main components: knowledge, skills and experience.
+From the fundamentals through exposure to all of the major subspecialties within orthopedics, resident education is comprised of three main components: knowledge, skills, and experience.

 Working in the busiest Level One Trauma Center in the nation, residents are exposed to all varieties of orthopedic trauma – on average, more than 7600 admissions per year.
 The training program provides ample opportunity for both clinical and basic research.
 The clinical research is supported by a strong clinical research department and a database of over 3000 cases.
 Basic science research provides the opportunity to be involved in inflection and problems of bone healing.
 As well there is a strong bone research focus across the Texas Medical Center’s academic institutions which is available to those interested in this area.

-The five years of clinical rotations includes surgical and non-surgical experience in each major subspecialty within orthopedics.
+The five years of clinical rotations include surgical and non-surgical experience in each major subspecialty within orthopedics.
 Enhanced educational tools including state-of-the-art surgical simulators and arthroscopic simulators allow residents to strengthen their surgical skills and receive immediate feedback.
 With a focus on honing surgical skills, residents at all levels regularly participate in skills sessions and various anatomic and cadaveric dissection labs.

 Department of Orthopaedic Surgery Mission Statement